There are a couple of pools on Kangaroo Creek at Karloo Pools, but one stands out for swimming due to its size and depth. Surrounded

 The main pool is easy to spot.
 Once you reach the flat rock bed of Kangaroo Creek, the main pool is immediately to your

+left.
 On a hot weekend expect to see quite a few people gathering around the pool's edge, watching the antics in the pool or

 taking in the views of the surrounding bush.
 If you want a quieter swim, come during the week when there's a better chance of

 avoiding the crowds.
 Because the water gets deep almost immediately, an inflatable ring could come in handy.
 The rock ledges

 also can be a bit slippery if they haven't been flushed for a while, so be careful getting in and out of the water.

 Above: From the middle of the main Karloo Pool, looking upstream